2022 COVID-19 protests in China: 29 November

 As on the previous day, there were crowds of police at the sites of past protests.
 In Shanghai, the sidewalks of Ürümqi Road were barricaded along the full length with two-meter-tall solid blue barricades.
 The People's Square in central Shanghai, where a protest had been planned for the night, was also heavily patrolled, with police stopping people, checking mobile phones, and asking if they had installed virtual private networks; all but one exit of the subway station there was closed off.
 Surveillance techniques previously used in Xinjiang were implemented in several cities.
 University administrations responded to the rallies held the previous days by telling students that they could leave early for winter break, offering free rail and air travel to take them home.

 By midday, there had been at least 43 small-scale protests in 22 cities.

 Videos showed small-scale protests inside locked-down developments, with residents demanding to be freed.

-On social networks outside of the Chinese government's control, protesters planned how to track the police, use multiple mobile phones, and form small clusters in order to continue protesting.
+On social networks outside the Chinese government's control, protesters planned how to track the police, use multiple mobile phones, and form small clusters in order to continue protesting.

 In a press conference live-streamed to a state media account on Sina Weibo, Chinese health authorities pledged a rectification of anti-COVID-19 measures.
 Live audience comments included, "We've cooperated with you for three years, now it's time to give our freedom back" and "Can you stop filtering our comments?
 Listen to the people, the sky won't fall".